-Planning a winter vacation can be a challenge when some of your friends and family members are hard-core skiers, while others aren't into the sport.
+Planning a winter vacation can be a challenge when some of your friends and family members are hardcore skiers, while others aren't into the sport.
 The good news is that more and more ski resort towns are catering to this need by offering plenty of activities besides hitting the slopes.
-And travelers are catching on.
-In fact, one in three non-skiers took a ski or snowboard trip with family or friends last winter (a 10 percent rise from the previous year), according to a recent survey by Wyndham Vacation Rentals.
+Travelers are catching on.

-If you're looking to try this travel trend, Steamboat Springs, CO's light and fluffy 'champagne' powder combined with natural wonders such as hot springs and a cowboy feel from its strong ranching history make it a destination both skiers and non-skiers can love.
-Here is what you need to know to plan your trip.
+If you're looking to try this travel trend, Steamboat Springs, Colorado's light and fluffy champagne powder combined with natural wonders such as hot springs and a cowboy feel from its strong ranching history make it a destination both skiers and non-skiers can love.
+Here is what you need to know to plan your trip to Steamboat.

-Steamboat Springs is 160 miles northwest of Denver, so it's about a three-hour drive if you're renting a car from this airport (we recommend four-wheel drive!).
-There are also direct flights on major airlines such as United, AA, and Delta from almost a dozen U.S. cities, including New York/Newark, Atlanta, Seattle, Dallas, San Francisco, Chicago.
+Steamboat Springs is 160 miles northwest of Denver.
+It's about a three-hour drive if you're renting a car from this airport.
+We'd recommend a four-wheel-drive vehicle if you plan to do this and book ahead – the closer to winter you book, the more expensive your ride will be.
+There are also direct flights on major airlines such as United, AA, and Delta from almost a dozen U.S. cities, including New York, Atlanta, Seattle, Dallas, San Francisco, and Chicago.

-The gondola is right outside your door so you can easily hit the slopes or the restaurants in the village, and a free shuttle runs until 11 p.m. so you can just as easily get into town.
+The gondola is right outside your door, so you can hit the slopes or the restaurants in the village, and a free shuttle runs through the evening so you can get into town.

 If you're traveling with kids, the heated outdoor pools, hot tubs, and game room will keep them entertained.
 Free coffee, hot cocoa, and newspapers are available in the lobby.
 There are also outdoor community grill areas, a fitness center, and free bike and ski storage.

-Any level of skier can appreciate this mountain range, which has nearly 3,000 skiable acres, 165 marked trails, and a peak elevation of 10,568 feet.
-With 16 lifts – including an 8-passenger Gondola that runs through April – skiers and boarders will find plenty of variety so you don't have to repeat the same runs all day (unless you prefer to stick to a favorite).
+Any level skier can appreciate this mountain range, which has nearly 3,000 skiable acres, 165 marked trails, and a peak elevation of 10,568 feet.
+With 16 lifts – including an 8-passenger Gondola that runs through spring – skiers and snowboarders will find plenty of variety, so you don't have to repeat the same runs all day unless you prefer to stick to a favorite.

 Freeriders can check out the Mavericks Superpipe, which is 450-feet-long, 56-feet-wide, and has 18-foot walls.
 Novice riders might prefer the terrain park right next to this daredevil's delight.

-Even nonskiers will love watching the Cowboy Downhill contest, where ProRodeo cowboys strap on their skis for a downhill race.
+Even non-skiers will love watching the Cowboy Downhill contest, where professional rodeo cowboys strap on their skis for a downhill race.